Marker-Inc-Korea/RAGchain-docs/utils/linker/redis_linker.md

 linker.flush_db()
 ```

-lease note that the `put_json` method requires a unique ID and a JSON data as parameters.
+Please note that the `put_json` method requires a unique ID and a JSON data as parameters.
 The `get_json` method requires a list of IDs as a parameter.
 The `flush_db` method does not require any parameters.